nebari-dev/chat-pack/README.md

 ```

 Then copy the example `env` file and edit the `VITE_API_URL` to match your Hrafnar deployment.

+Chat++ uses KeyCloak for authentication.
+To bypass authentication for local development, set
-If you are not using authentication, set `VITE_AUTH_ENABLED=false`, otherwise set the rest of
+`VITE_AUTH_ENABLED=false`, otherwise set it to `true` and set the rest of the variables to
-variables to match your Keycloak deployment.
+match your Keycloak deployment.

 ```
 cp .env.example .env